cobuildlab/project-qa-docs/README.md

 3. SET UP GITHUB:

-- Create the code repositories under the (repositories naming convention)[/conventions/repository-name.md]
+- Create the code repositories under the [repositories naming convention](/conventions/repository-name.md)
-- Set up the Kanban project with the Kanban Project Conventions (TODO)
+- Set up the Kanban project with the [Kanban Project Conventions](/conventions/github-project-kanban.md)
+- Create a Github Team, and add all the participants to the Team.
+[See How](/how-tos/github-team-management.md)

 7. 3.
 PROVISIONING: